liucijus/liucijus.github.io/schedule.md

 If you want me to talk at your event, do not hesitate to contact me: vaidas.pilkauskas@gmail.com.

 ### Upcoming

- * Feb 1 - Agile Lietuva Kaunas - Demystifying Diversity & Inclusion
+ * Feb 20 - Women Go Tech: World Cafe About IT

 ### Past

 2018
  * Jan 10 - Women Go Tech: panel discussion
+ * Feb 1 - Agile Lietuva Kaunas - Demystifying Diversity & Inclusion

 2017
  * Dec 19 - Agile Lietuva Vilnius - Demystifying Diversity & Inclusion